SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/02-Database-Modeling.md

 We can manage databases with **MySQL Workbench** which will allow us to:

-- create new databases
+- Create new databases
-- create objects in the database (tables, stored procedures, relationships, and others)
+- Create objects in the database (tables, stored procedures, relationships, and others)
-- change properties of an object
+- Change properties of an object
-- enter records into tables
+- Enter records into tables

 [/slide]